PiXeL16/IBLocalizable/README.md

 ![interfaceBuilder](/Web/interfaceBuilder.png)

-Since everything is extension based, `IBLocalizable` should play nice with other libraries or `pods` that you are using
+Since everything is extension based, `IBLocalizable` should play nice with other libraries or `pods` that you are using.

 ## Sample Project
 In the `Xcode Project` you can find a sample project of a simple `Login` view controller.
 All of this is automatically localizable in English and Spanish by just using `IBLocalizable`.